 Find information about representation of a particular group in popular culture/media

 Find analysis of popular culture representations or portrayals and how that affects real people

 Use this analysis as part of your project

 Use this analysis as an example of how to do your own

 How to use this research guide:

 The gray tabs represent different steps in the research process.
-Use the Next and Previous buttons at the bottoms of the pages to move between them, or click on a link below to jump to a particular page:
+Use the Next and Previous buttons at the bottoms of the pages to move between them, or select one to jump to that section.